Russian Olympic Committee appeals doping court ruling

 The ROC added it's concerned the Moscow court ruling could "give rise to doubt that Russia truly observes the main principles of the fight against doping."

 Zubkov won the two-man and four-man bobsled events at the Sochi Olympics but he was disqualified by the IOC last year.
-The verdict was upheld by CAS.
+The verdict was upheld by CAS when Zubkov appealed.
+The Olympic Charter requires all disputes at the games be submitted to CAS.

 Zubkov and his teams remain disqualified in official Olympic results, but the Moscow ruling could make it harder for the IOC to get his medals back.
 Swiss and Latvian teams are in line to inherit the gold-medal spots.